Slab leak detection.

 Albuquerque slab leaks are a mixture of poly butylene leaks, copper slab leaks and galvanized iron pipe slab leaks.
 The west side of Albuquerque has certain subdivisions that were plumbed in poly butylene.
 On the Far East side of Albuquerque there are many houses piped in copper.
 These houses are having slab leak problems because of a reaction between the copper and decomposed granite in the ground.
 The reaction causes the pipe to oxidize and little by little the wall of the pipe thins out until it cannot withstand the water pressure anymore and splits.
 On the east side closer down into the valley there are a number of houses with yard lines plumbed in galvanized iron pipe.
 These pipes rust out over 20-30 years and start to develop leaks also.

 The most common method of water leak detection is to use a special, super sensitive listening device with a probe.
-These devices have special indoor and outdoor sensors which penetrate the ground and can hear the seeping or trickling sounds of an underground water leak.
+These devices have special indoor and outdoor sensors which penetrate the ground and can hear sounds of an underground water leak.
 The technician will work his way around the house or yard listening for the sound and can eventually pinpoint the position of the leak.
 Sometimes the technician will fill the water lines with nitrogen which pushes out of the break causing a louder bubbling sound which is easier to pick up.
 This type of method can take a few hours to more than a day depending on where the leak is located, and how deep it is.

 Another method is to use a laser heat sensor gun.
 This works especially well if the leak is a hot line leak.
 Temperature variations in the floor are a good indication that a water leak under the slab is close.